-VIBRATIONAL COMMUNICATION — The offspring signals described above are vibrations that travel through plant stems.
-Vibrational communication is common among invertebrates.
-In fact, most insects that communicate through mechanical communication do so at least in part by producing such substrate-borne vibrations.
+VIBRATIONAL COMMUNICATION — It is estimated that >90% of all insect species communicate at least in part with substrate vibrations - in other words, by shaking the surface they are on.
+Such vibrations can travel through leaf litter, across the water's surface, and through plant stems.
 This is a largely unexplored frontier!
-Predator-prey interactions, mate choice, and parent-offspring behavior are all accomplished via signals undetectable to the human ear (Cocroft & Hamel 2010).
-We use playback experiments in the laboratory and field to test the functions and benefits of such signaling behavior.
+For such species, predator-prey interactions, mate choice, and parent-offspring behavior can all be mediated by signals undetectable to the human ear (Cocroft & Hamel 2010; Hamel & Cocroft 2012).
+We use recording and playback experiments in the laboratory and field to test hypotheses about the functions and benefits of such signaling behavior (Cocroft et al. 2014).